defenseunicorns/uds-cli/adr/0005-dev-mode.md

  + code readibility/reuse regardless if `dev` or not and if processing local or remote packages
  - less efficient

-### In Memory
+### No Tarball
-The current `create` and `deploy` functionality does additional work creating local artifacts that potentially isn't necessary.
-We can speed up the dev cycle even more by doing the package and bundling processing in memory.
-Zarf currently has a `dev deploy` command that allows you to deploy zarf packages in memory in YOLO mode.
+The current `create` and `deploy` functionality does additional work creating local artifacts and a tarball that potentially isn't necessary.
+We can speed up the dev cycle even more by doing the package and bundling processing without needing the intermediary bundle tarball.
+Zarf currently has a `dev deploy` command that allows you to deploy zarf packages in YOLO mode.
 This code can be leveraged, but only works for local packages.
 Additional work would be needed to handle remote packages.
 We will also need to handle the passing of variables and overrides between zarf packages within a bundle.

 + more efficient
 - more new code, less reuse between `dev` and non-dev and local and remote zarf packages.